Maps

 Major/Minor Course Requirements

-Students studying abroad for a semester or year must take a minimum of 2 upper-level courses per semester abroad approved for their major, minor or area of significant academic concentration.
+Students studying abroad for a semester or year must take a minimum of 2 upper-level courses per semester abroad approved for their major, minor, or area of significant academic concentration.
 The appropriate department (or school) decides which courses it will approve, which requirements these courses will fulfill, and the minimum necessary performance in the course to receive major/minor credit.
 Students studying abroad in the summer often have greater flexibility to take coursework that will broaden their Washington University education, but must present a clear interest in the area of study.

 Credit Requirements